 The access platform has many advantages over traditional scaffolding methods, such as:

 • No risk of damage to the internal surfaces of the spray dryer from scaffold poles.

 • No risk of wood contamination.

 • No blind spots below or adjacent pole supports

 • The inspection platform meets International and European regulations such as BS EN 1808.

-INDEi personnel are trained and qualified to in accordance with PCN, ASNT and CSWIP overseen by The British Institute of Non Destructive Testing and The Welding Institute, assuring our clients have total confidence in a professional service.
+INDEi personnel are trained and qualified to PCN, ASNT, CSWIP and overseen by The British Institute of Non-Destructive Testing and The Welding Institute, assuring our clients have total confidence in a professional service.